pierrehub2b/AtsMobileStation/README.md

 ## Android devices
 ### Prerequisites
 - the device **must be in WIFI and don't have a pin code**
-- Enable the **developer mode** and autorize the connexion to the linked computer
+- Enable the **developer mode** and authorize the connection to the linked computer

-**You can now go the ATS Framework and begenning use it with your physical device.**
+**You can now go the ATS Framework and begin to use it with your physical device.**